Soul Voices of Frenchtown

 On one of the markers, longtime resident Dorothy Tookes McCoy recounts block-by-block, the generations of families she grew up with.
 These families typically ate at the same restaurants and went to the same historic Old Lincoln High School.
 Through her voice, it is clear that Frenchtown is a vibrant familial network brought to life through the audio messages and plaques.

 Each plaque shows a unique aspect of life in Frenchtown, ranging from education, to business, to everyday happenings.
+Newly added markers provide a glimpse into the world of pageants, dances, and social events that made Frenchtown a cultural hub for the black community in Tallahassee.
+These events often took place in fraternal lodges and churches.
 While many of the buildings and structures no longer exist, some such as the Tookes House and Old Lincoln High School still stand.
 These landmarks and the Historical Markers Trail are must see historical sites for visitors to understand the rich black history found in Tallahassee.

 Follow the Soul Voices Trail

 Plan your next visit by following the Soul Voices Trail Map provided by the John G. Riley Center & Museum.
 The Frenchtown Historic Markers continue to grow as more of the community’s history is told.
+In November 2020, four additional markers were added to highlight the festivals, commerce, and impact of the historic Old Lincoln High School in Greater Frenchtown.
+These additional markers shed new light on the cultural and educational significance of the community.
 The trail offers the unique opportunity to not only read history, but hear it come to life through the soul voices of Frenchtown.